snendev/snen.dev/entries/snen-dot-dev.md

 title: "snen.dev: A technical introduction"
 category: "about"
 slug: "what-is-this"
-subhead: "I abuse the React18 release candidate's new features as much as I can"
+subhead: "I tinker with the React 18 release candidate's new features in a framework-less environment"
 tags: [ "deno", "react", "react18", "current rendering", "snen.dev" ]
 ---

 ## This website uses bleeding-edge web technology

-It leverages the [React 18 Release Candidate](https://github.com/reactwg/react-18/discussions/9) (see [React](https://reactjs.org/)), tying together two previously-incompatible features to handle React's most critical performance issues.
-All built without a framework using Deno, using its support for TypeScript, ESM, and more.
+It leverages the [React 18 Release Candidate](https://github.com/reactwg/react-18/discussions/9) (see [React](https://reactjs.org/) if you're not familiar), tying together two previously-incompatible features to mitigate React's most critical performance issues.
+All built and served without a framework using Deno's native support for TypeScript, ESM, and more.

 ### The upgrade

-React 18 released several new features, but when considering the architecture of user code, the focus is on a couple of long-discussed topics in the React ecosystem:
+React 18 is coming out with several new features, but these features mostly center around a few architectural themes.
+These are primarily in pursuit of _concurrent rendering_ and _selective hydration_.
+This becomes relevant when considering two of the following previously-incompatible features:

 - [Server-Side Rendering](https://reactjs.org/docs/react-dom-server.html), which is to render the React tree into HTML on the server first, rather than on the client's browser.
 After the browser